venantius/accountant/README.md

   (boolean (bidi/match-route app-routes path)))
 ```

-By default, clicking a link to the currently active route will not run the
+By default, clicking a link to the currently active route will not trigger the
 navigation handler.
-You can disable this behavior and always run the navigation
+You can disable this behavior and always trigger the
-handler by setting `reload-same-path?` to true during configuration.
+navigation handler by setting `reload-same-path?` to true during configuration.

 ```clojure
 (accountant/configure-navigation! {:nav-handler (fn [path] ...)